-Level I Prerequisites: COMPASS Pre-Algebra = 37 and (GDT 140, INP 152, or PHO 127) minimum grade "C"
+Level I Prerequisites: MDEV = 75 or MTH 067 and GDT 140, INP 152, or PHO 127 minimum grade "C"

 DVD authoring will give students the skills to create interactive DVD's using digital video, graphic files, photographs and any other multi-media formats.
 With the use of menus, buttons, subtitles, alternate languages and sound tracks, this course will be an excellent way for students to create a portfolio and add an additional skill on their resume.